stanford-ppl/Green-Marl/doc/tutorial.md

 * The progam is linked with the runtime and graph library (gm_graph).
   -L options specifice where to find the library.

-Okay, now we are ready to run your hello_world application.
+Okay, now we are ready to run your hello_world application:

     cd $(top)/apps/output_cpp/bin/
     ./hello_world     % "hello world" should be printed out.

+Congraturation, your first Green-Marl program have been successfully executed.

 3 Second program: sum of neighbors in-degree.